 While we remain focused on keeping debt at a manageable level over the course of the Master Plan, we will take on an increased level of debt at certain periods.
 We will utilise a mix of debt products, including corporate banking and debt capital markets, to ensure we can continue to secure borrowing on competitive terms.
-We will align our funding with our Sustainability Strategy, which is expected to result in the introduction of sustainability-linked debt products.
+We will align our funding with our Sustainability Strategy.